snltd/gurp/doc/IDEAS_AND_DECISIONS.md

   Janet->Rust functions for each type means I can have complete control over them.
 I prefer that approach.
 Ripped out all the JSON stuff. [x]

-- Up to now, Janet was making a map, with keys being resource types, and values being lists of that resource.
-This can be troublesome to work with, so I'm going to have it produce an array of resources. [:check-mark:]
+- ~~Up to now, Janet was making a map, with keys being resource types, and values being lists of that resource.
+This can be troublesome to work with, so I'm going to have it produce an array of resources.~~ Did this.
+Found it was worse, so went back.

-- Use Janet table prototypes to fill in default values for resources.
-We'll have our own hard-coded value, but let the user supply their own somehow.
+- ~~Use Janet table prototypes to fill in default values for resources.
+We'll have our own hard-coded value,~~ but let the user supply their own somehow.
-  [:check-mark:]

 - Add an option to load in a Janet struct rather than making one from Janet source.
 This means you'd only need two files on a box to configure it.
 Or